|Nutrition Facts (per serving)|

 1/4 teaspoon salt

 Add the tapioca starch to a medium bowl.
-Add the water gradually, 2 tablespoons at a time, stirring with your fingers as you go.
-The mixture will form clumps that you can break into smaller clumps with your fingers.
+Gradually add the water, 2 tablespoons at a time, stirring with your fingers as you go.
+The mixture will form clumps; use your finger to break them apart.

-Keep stirring and adding water gradually until the entire mixture is in the form of medium to small clumps.
-You will know if you add too much water because the mixture will start to flow like a thick liquid.
-If that happens, add a little more starch until you find a good balance.
+Keep stirring and adding water until the entire mixture has formed medium-to-small clumps.
+You want the mixture to be on the dry side.
+Adding too much water will make a thick batter, but that's not what you want.
+If your mixture is too moist, add a little more starch until you find a good balance.

 Pass the moistened starch through a very fine sieve into a clean bowl.
-Use a wooden spoon to stir the starch in the sieve to help it pass through.
+Use a wooden spoon to vigorously stir the starch in the sieve to help it pass through.
+Once sieved, add the salt, and stir again.

-Heat a nonstick skillet over medium heat.
-Working quickly, evenly sprinkle the sifted starch over the entire skillet in a thin layer.
-Let the crepe cook for about 30 seconds, or until the crepe slides easily in the pan.
+Heat a nonstick pan over medium heat.
+Working quickly, evenly sprinkle the sifted starch into a thin layer until all the pan is covered.
+Using the back of a spoon, even out the crepe and allow it to cook for about 30 seconds, or until the crepe slides easily in the pan.

-Fill the crepe with your desired fillings or top with butter, and fold in half or roll it up.
+Fill the crepe with your desired fillings like sliced bananas.
+Fold it in half or roll it up.
 The crepes should be served warm because they will stiffen as they cool.